-Check out these 20 interesting facts about Nauru to boost your global knowledge and improve your chances of winning the next pub quiz!
+Check out these 20 fun facts about Nauru to boost your global knowledge and improve your chances of winning the next pub quiz!

 Formerly known as Pleasant Island, Nauru is a tiny country in the Central Pacific.

-Its nearest neighbours are Federated States of Micronesia to the northwest, Marshall Islands to the north, Banaba Island (Kiribati) to the east, Tuvalu to the southeast, Vanuatu to the south and Solomon Islands and Papua New Guinea to the southwest.
+Its nearest neighbors are Federated States of Micronesia to the northwest, Marshall Islands to the north, Banaba Island (Kiribati) to the east, Tuvalu to the southeast, Vanuatu to the south and Solomon Islands and Papua New Guinea to the southwest.

 Looking for your next holiday destination?
 Head for the coordinates of 0.5333° S, 166.9333° E to enjoy a wonderful island trip on Nauru!